GIMLI PEAK

 Route 1, the east ridge, is usually used for the descent.
 Do not descend directly to Mulvey Lake.

 7. Southwest Face (Another Dimension).
-This route lies to the right of Space Buttress in a number of disconnected crack systems which were then linked together.
+This route lies to the right of Space Buttress in several disconnected crack systems, which were then linked together.
 At the bottom, the climb goes up and left at first, then straight up, then a little left, back to the right, and up to the

-Rope up, and traverse to the base of the first prominent crack.
-Past the first of several hanging belays, the crack ended with a slightly over- hanging flake that required some underclinging.
-The climbers found themselves in a corner with a short chimney, and then moved left to climb a slightly overhanging section (0.75 Camalot used for belay).
-At the lip, a fall occurred, pulling protection and resulting in an injured knee.
+Rope up and traverse to the base of the first prominent crack.
+Past the first of several hanging belays, the crack ended with a slightly overhanging flake that required some underclinging.
+The climbers found themselves in a corner with a short chimney, and then moved left to climb a somewhat overhanging section (0.75 Camalot used for belay).
+At the lip, a fall occurred, pulling the protection and resulting in an injured knee.
 The leader made the move on the second try, using the Camalot.

 FA J.T.
 Croston, Shawn Tasker, 30/7/2011.

-The guidebook ‘West Kootenay Rock Guide’, by Aaron Kristiansen and Vince Hempsall (Wonow Media Ltd., Nelson, B. C.) available in Nelson, describes additional routes, mostly 5.10 – 5.11, on Gimli Peak, Nisleheim Peak and Wolf’s Ears, mostly for the rock specialist and easily accessible from the Gimli Trail.
+The guidebook ‘West Kootenay Rock Guide’, by Aaron Kristiansen and Vince Hempsall (Wonow Media Ltd., Nelson, B. C.), available in Nelson, describes additional routes, mostly 5.10 – 5.11, on Gimli Peak, Nisleheim Peak and Wolf’s Ears, mainly for the rock specialist and easily accessible from the Gimli Trail.
 None of the routes is within the cirque.

 8. Southwest Face (Dark Side of the Moon).
-This route is best with a 70m rope, and required cleaning only in the first 15m (moss).
+This route is best with a 70m rope, and requires cleaning only in the first 15m (moss).
 Go along the main hiking trail past the ‘beach’ toward the col into Mulvey Basin.
-After the trail descends steeply, and starts to climb again, look for the obvious shallow corner crack in dark rock.
+After the trail descends steeply and starts to climb again, look for the obvious shallow corner crack in dark rock.

 Pitch 1.
-Start at shallow corner crack in dark rock.
+Start at the shallow corner crack in the dark rock.
 Follow it to a bolted belay station in a shallow dish.
-One can rappel to a ledge at the base of the climb.
-5.8, 35m.
+One can rappel to a ledge at the base of the climb: 5.8, 35m.

 Pitch 2.
 Go up the crack past two pitons to a small ledge (5m above the second piton) below a steep mossy section in the crack.

 Pitch 4.
 Move right into a left-facing corner and follow it to the top of the headwall.
-Continue up and slightly right through dis- continuous cracks.
-As the angle lessens, look to right for an obvious belay ledge below a small roof.
-Small gear is useful on this pitch.
-5.8, 50m.
+Continue up and slightly right through discontinuous cracks.
+As the angle lessens, look to the right for a prominent belay ledge below a small roof.
+The small gear is helpful on this pitch: 5.8, 50m.

 FA J.T.
 Croston, Shawn Tasker, 27/7/2012.

-Gear: a double rack of Camalots from #0.3 to #3, one #4 Camalot, and a single set of micro cams, and a full set of nuts with a 70m rope.
+Gear: a double rack of Camalots from #0.3 to #3, one #4 Camalot, a single set of micro cams, and a complete set of nuts with a 70m rope.
 If using a 60m rope, the second belay can be moved up to shorten the third pitch.

 9. Little South Face (Sailor Jerry).
-From the south side of Gimli, gain the high snowfield on the east side and climb part way up the snow The route is threatened by a cornice in spring and early summer, and by rockfall.
-Follow the main corner system (wet; two bolts).
+From the south side of Gimli, gain the high snowfield on the east side and climb partway up the snow.
+The route is threatened by a cornice in spring and early summer, and by rockfall.
+Follow the central corner system (wet; two bolts).
 At the massive roof, evade it by a mini foot ledge traversing to a right-facing corner, and the top.
 Five rock pitches.
 (III,5.10,s).

 FA J.T.
 Croston, Cam Shute, 16/6/2013.

 10. East Face (Rumble in the Jungle).
-Approach for Route 9; the route is left of the The first three pitches are on excellent rock; the fourth has lots of lichen and steep, hard climbing.
+Approach for Route 9: the route is left of the first three pitches, which are on excellent rock; the fourth has lots of lichen and steep, hard climbing.
 Then traverse right to top out.
 Pitch three is fantastic on good rock, but tricky gear.
 Five pitches of rock climbing.
 (III,5.10,s).

 FA J.T.
 Croston, Cam Shute, 14/9/2013.